Red Mihalik

 Zigmund John "Red" Mihalik (September 22, 1916 – September 25, 1996) was an American basketball player and referee of Polish descent.
-He was inducted into the Naismith Memorial Basketball Hall of Fame in 1986.
+Inducted into the Naismith Memorial Basketball Hall of Fame in 1986, he was then inducted into the National Polish-American Sports Hall of Fame at St. Mary's College in Orchard Lake, Michigan on June 13, 1996.

+Biography

-He was born 30 miles north of Pittsburgh in Ford City, Pennsylvania, and took up refereeing when officials for a high school game failed to show up.
+Born thirty miles north of Pittsburgh in Ford City, Pennsylvania as Zigmund Mihalik on September 22, 1916, Mihalik played basketball as a youth and subsequently took up refereeing when officials for a high school game failed to show up.

 During the 1940s, the 6'1" Mihalik played professionally for the Pittsburgh Ironmen of the Basketball Association of America and the Youngstown Bears of the National Basketball League.

-He then embarked upon a long officiating career, working games for the NBA, NCAA, Summer Olympics.
-Mihalik was deemed the best official of the game on all levels in the 1950s by Dell Publications.
-He was widely considered just that until an on-court knee injury forced him into retirement in 1972.
+He then embarked upon a long officiating career, working games for the NBA, NCAA, and Summer Olympics in Tokyo in 1964 and in Mexico City in 1968, and was deemed the best official of the game on all levels in the 1950s by Dell Publications until an on-court knee injury forced him into retirement in 1972.

 Mihalik was inducted into the National Polish-American Sports Hall of Fame in 1996.

+Death

+Mihalik died from cancer at the age of eighty on September 25, 1996, in Ford City.